JarrLane/Offensive_Meeting_Content/JavaScript-Vulnerabilities/JavaScript-fundamentals/js-intro.md

 In js use ```class``` to create a class and always add a method named ```constructor```.
 A js class is not an object, its a template for js objects.
 A class uses a prototype under the hood, its just cleaner syntax.
 Js modules let code be broken into different files.

-Js modules let you break up your code into different files, like in python where you can separate code and import the files into each other.
+Js modules let you break up your code into different files.
+There are two ways to share code between files.
+One way is modules and another is using ```src =```.
+The difference between the two is that modules can have certain parts explicitly exportable to be used elsewhere or otherwise have parts in a private scope.
+Using ```src =``` puts everything in that code in the global scope.
+When you import from a module you can only import things that are explicitly able to be exported.
+With src = you get everything.
+Use modules for encapsulation, selective imports, and scalability.
+Use src equals for smaller projects.

 Continue at js modules